 Where charity fund raisers involving the introduction of food from non-school sources, the organising group must ensure a suitable and sufficient risk assessment is in place to minimise risk of food poisoning and other related adverse effects.

-The risk assessment must identify all the hazards, who is at risk and those especially at risk (those who may suffer allergies), the risk taking into account control measures has been evaluated, and the remaining risk is low.
+The risk assessment must identify all the hazards, who is at risk and those especially at risk (those who may suffer allergies), taking into account control measures have been evaluated, and the remaining risk is low.

 Further information on risk assessments in general can be found on the Health and Safety Executive Website and on the suitability and sufficiency of risk assessments can be found on the RMP Website for clients.

 The organising group are required to ensure they have sufficient insurance cover in case of an adverse event.
-For example, an event organised by the Parents and Teachers Association requires separate liability insurance as their activities are not covered by the school’s insurance.
+For example, an event organised by the Parents and Teachers Association will require separate liability insurance if their activities are not covered by the school’s insurance policy.

 An outbreak of salmonella food poisoning, at a Newcastle Street Spice Festival in 2013 resulted in 50 people being awarded compensation for their suffering.
 The victims were awarded a share of over £400,000.

-This serves to reinforce the message that no event should be held without appropriate insurance in place.
+This serves to reinforce the message that no event should be held without appropriate risk controls and insurance in place.

 In most cases, charity events within the School environment will be run by the Parent-Teacher Association (PTA).
 The PTA should ensure that: